-The prior year's Chair may designate an alternate voting member from the prior year's committee if the Chair is unavailable.
+The prior year's Chair may select a designee from a pool composed of the voting members of the prior year's committee and all prior Chairs if the Chair is unavailable.
 If the prior year's Chair is unavailable and is unable or unwilling to make such a designation in a timely fashion, the Chair of the current committee may do so.